 Pursuant to Section 177 (9) and (10) of the Companies Act, 2013 and Regulation 22 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Company has established a Whistle Blower Policy as a vigil mechanism for Directors and employees to report their genuine concerns, details of which have been given in the Corporate Governance Report annexed to this Annual Report.
-The Whiste Blower Policy has been uploaded on the Company website at http:/www.hubtown.co.in/admin/uploaddir/REVSIED%20WHISTLE%20BLOWER%20POLICY%20 29.05.2014%20-%20Copy.pdf.
+The Whistle Blower Policy has been uploaded on the Company website at the link: http://hubtown.co.in/admin/uploaddir/REVSIED%20WHISTLE%20BLOWER%20POLICY%20 29.05.2014%20-%20Copy.pdf.

 Risk evaluation and management is an ongoing process within the organization.
-The Board of Directors of the Company has framed a Risk Management Committee to identify, assess, monitor and mitigate various risks to key business objectives.
+The Board of Directors of the Company has framed a Risk Management Policy to identify, assess, monitor and mitigate various risks to key business objectives.
 Major risks identified by the functions are systematically addressed through mitigating actions on a continuing basis.

 EXTRACT OF ANNUAL RETURN :

 Pursuant to the provisions of Section 134 (3) (a) of the Companies Act, 2013, the extract of the Annual Return for the Financial Year ended March 31, 2016 made under the provisions of Section 92 (3) of the said Act in Form No. MGT 9 is appended as Annexure C to this Report.

 MATERIAL CHANGES AND COMMITMENTS :

-No material changes or commitments afiecting the financial position of the Company have occurred between the end of the financial year of the Company to which the financial statements relate and the date of this Report, other than those disclosed in this Report.
+No material changes or commitments which could affect the financial position of the Company have occurred between the end of the financial year of the Company to which the financial statements relate and the date of this Report, other than those disclosed in this Report.